JasonWei512/MicrosoftMvvmToolkitSourceGeneratorBug/README.md

 ## Description

-Microsoft MVVM Toolkit source generator attributes doesn't work well with `#region` and `#endregion`.
+Compilation fails If the Microsoft MVVM Toolkit source generator attribute [ObservableProperty] is in a `#region` block.

 For example, when compiling the following code (in `MainViewModel.cs`), you will get a "`CS1038 #endregion directive expected`" error: